top of page

 Image Source: Tima Miroshnichenko from Pexels.

-As the second anniversary of my mom’s passing came and went, I ended the day feeling deeply grateful—not just for those in my life who reached out, but also for the support of the grief community.
-While a few core individuals let me down, I’ve come to accept that I won’t always receive the same care and consideration that I offer to others.
+As the second anniversary of my mom’s passing came and went, I ended the day feeling deeply grateful - not just for those in my life who reached out, but also for the support of the grief community.
+While a few core individuals let me down, I’ve come to accept that I won’t always receive the same care and consideration I give others.
 I'm also sure many people don’t see much significance in these anniversaries.
 Ultimately, I know that when it comes down to it, at least my mom knew I was thinking of and honoring her that day.

 Find a community that will show up for you in ways others won’t or can’t.
 Among the bereaved, there is an abundance of love and selflessness.
 Despite their own pain, they continue to support, encourage, and embrace those who need it most.